xwmx/nb/README.md

 ![](http://localhost:6789/--original/home/example.jpg)
 ```

-Image references are rendered inline in web browsers with
+Image references in content are rendered inline within web browsers with
 [`nb browse`](#browse) and [`nb show --render`](#show).

 `<img>` tags are stripped from bookmarked content when rendering to HTML.
-Inline images can still be used with other bookmark fields like `# Comment`.
+Inline images can still be used in other bookmark sections like `# Comment`.

 ### 🗂 Zettelkasten